deepskystacker/DSS/Installers/README.txt

 Changes since the last release:

-1. Upgrade CFISTIO library to 4.2.0
+1. Upgrade CFITSIO library to 4.2.0

 2. Always create a tracefile in DeepSkyStacker sub-folder of the user's Documents folder.
 The file will be called e.g.